telerik/reporting-docs/knowledge-base/how-to-use-multivalue-report-parameter-in-a-sql-query.md

 - The value has to be processed to be used in a **SQL StoredProcedure command**.

-    For example, from the report you can pass a string containing the coma-separated values.
+    For example, from the report, you can pass a string containing the comma-separated values.
 The SQL parameter expected by the stored procedure can be an *nvarchar*.
 The *nvarchar* value can be split in the SQL query:

 ```sql
 USE AdventureWorks